gtmsingh/event/README.md

 ### Docs
 `event` : Its the entry point of all the functionalities.
 It contains the following attributes/functions which can be used as per the need.

-* `Event(name, options)` : It creates a new event by the name of `name` if it doesn't exists otherwise would update the options of the already present event.
+* `Event(name, [options])` : It creates a new event by the name of `name` if it doesn't exists otherwise would update the options of the already present event.
 Returns object which supports the following functionalities:
-    - `addHandler(fn, options)` : Enqueue a handler for the event which is obtained from the `Event` function. `fn` is the handler function and `options` overrides the `options` used for the `Event` when the same is called.
+    - `addHandler(fn, [options])` : Enqueue a handler for the event which is obtained from the `Event` function. `fn` is the handler function and `options` overrides the `options` used for the `Event` when the same is called.
 This can be optionally chained with multiple `addHandlers`.
-    - `trigger(name)` : It triggers a event if its still present.
+    - `trigger([event])` : It triggers a event if its still present.
 * `getTrigger(name)` : It returns a handler which would trigger all the handlers added using `Event.addHandler` function.
 This is attached with user action that is intended for all the handlers throughout the application.